eddast/AMDb-theAppMovieDatabase-XF/README.md

 ![alt text](https://image.ibb.co/jgWx76/UWPPopular.jpg)

 #### Custom Rendering
 Very minimal custom rendering is present in this project because that was considered unnecessary since all platforms display the information quite delightfully.
-Although, the tab bar displayed on iOS is custom rendered and displays icons to enhance user experience because without it the apparence seemed unnatural.
+Although, the tab bar displayed on iOS is custom rendered and displays icons to enhance user experience because without it the appearence seemed unnatural.

 ### Enhancements from previous iOS and Android apps
 Various changes were made in functionality, coding convention and code structure but one enhancement was above all those.